mansachinda/alx_be_shell/README.md

-This is a repo for all my Shell Projects
+# This is a repo for all my Shell Projects

+## Shell projects cd, mv, and kodes